skip to main content

 Lost and found pets

-If your animal has escaped or has failed to return home, please contact any of the nearest vets in the area and Sydney Dogs and Cats Home.
+If your animal has escaped and failed to return home, please contact any of the nearest vets in the area and Sydney Dogs and Cats Home.
 Ensure you provide a good description of your pet and the microchip number, if possible.

 • What do I do if I find a cat?

-• it is in a public place within 10m of a food preparation/consumption area,*
+• It is in a public place within 10m of a food preparation/consumption area (for the cat’s own protection).

-• if it is in a wildlife protection area.*
+• If it is in a wildlife protection area (for the cat’s own protection).

-If you observe a cat, that while unattended meets any of the three points outlined above, please contact Council on 9330 6400 and make arrangements with an authorised officer to have the animal caught and either returned to its owner, taken to the Council pound or taken to an approved premises (please see the Approved Premises section of this page).
+If you observe a cat, that while unattended meets any of the three points outlined above, please contact Council on (02) 9330 6400.
+You will need to make arrangements with an authorised officer to have the animal caught and either returned to its owner, taken to the Council pound or taken to an approved premises (please see the Approved Premises drop down on this page).

-Similarly if a cat trespasses on your property or may be unowned, it may only be seized in accordance with the three points listed above, otherwise a person or Council may not impound those animals.
+Similarly if a cat trespasses on your property or appears to be unowned, it may only be seized in accordance with the three points listed above, otherwise Council will not permit those animals to be impounded.

-A penalty of up to $3300 applies if a person seizes an animal contrary to the Act.
+A cat must not be seized solely on the basis that it is unattended.
+Penalties of up to $3,300.00 may apply if a person seizes an animal contrary to the Act.

 • What do I do if I find a dog?

-If you find a dog roaming or unattended, you should do the following as soon as possible.
+If you are unable to safely approach the dog or the owner cannot be found you should contact Council as soon as possible.

 • Contact Council on (02) 9330 6400 to have an authorised Council Officer collect the dog.